luiz826/Programacao_Estruturada/README.md

 # C

-### the C language is one of the most fasts and older programming language.
+### the C language is one of the most fasts and powerfull programming language.

 #### Here some projects in this language.